jumpnow/jumpnowtek-site/_posts/2017-03-06-BeagleBone-Systems-with-Buildroot.md

 layout: post
 title: Building Beaglebone Systems with Buildroot
 description: "Building customized systems for the BeagleBone Black using Buildroot"
-date: 2017-03-07 11:06:00
+date: 2017-03-07 14:35:00
 categories: beaglebone
 tags: [linux, beaglebone, bbb, buildroot, qt5, pyqt, pyqt5, pru]
 ---

 A short post covering the use of [Buildroot][buildroot] to build a [BeagleBone Black][bbb] system for working with the [BBB PRUs][bbb-pru].

 I'll expand on this post later since the Buildroot systems have some other nice features such as Qt 5.8 and working PyQt.
-But for now, these notes are just to support building images for the PRU experiments that I'm covering in this post.
+But for now, these notes are just to support building images for the PRU experiments that I'm covering in [this post][bbb-pru-uio-doc].

 Make sure you have **ccache** installed on your workstation.
 Your distro should have a package for this.
 Either that or run `make menuconfig` before running `make` and disable ccache use.